Booth Setup For Monitoring Tests

 For example, it does not have to be 1 through 10; you can assign numbers in hundreds if desired.
 This can be helpful if using multiple labs/rooms to avoid numbering confusion.

 2. Optional: By default, redirect loop is disabled.
 Redirect loop enables the test to auto forward to the panelist login page (useful if panelists tend to forget to sign out).
-If you would like to change the default loop time, go to Advanced Options > Enable Redirect Loop > Enable Autoforward > enter desired time > OK.
+If you would like to change the default loop time, go to Advanced Options > Enable Redirect Loop > Enable Autoforward > enter desired time > Save.

 3. When happy with the setup, click Go to login to launch the panelist login screen.